 is generally considered to be the best pathfinding algorithm

-rant above), there is at least one other algorithm that has its
+(see rant above), there is at least one other algorithm that has

-Dijkstra's algorithm.
-Dijkstra's is essentially the same as A*,
+its uses - Dijkstra's algorithm.
+Dijkstra's is essentially the

-imagine, because of this Dijkstra's usually ends up exploring a
+this Dijkstra's usually ends up exploring a much larger area

-larger area before the target is found.
-This generally makes it
+before the target is found.
+This generally makes it slower than

 So why use it?
 Sometimes we don't know where our target destination is.
 Say you have a resource-gathering unit that needs to go get some resources of some kind.
 It may know where several resource areas are, but it wants to go to the closest one.
 Here, Dijkstra's is better than A* because we don't know which one is closest.
 Our only alternative is to repeatedly use A* to find the distance to each one, and then choose that path.
 There are probably countless similar situations where we know the kind of location we might be searching for, want to find the closest one, but not know where it is or which one might be closest.